RalphTan37/AES-in-ECB-Mode/README.md

 Implementation of **AES encryption and decryption** in **Electronic Codebook (ECB)** mode using **C++**. <br>
 Collaborators: Ralph Tan & Zukai Sagan

+## Explanation of Design Decisions
+The AES program uses small helper functions like xtime() and mul() to handle the math behind AES encryption quickly and accurately.
+Padding and unpadding follow the PKCS#7 standard, ensuring the data always fits into 16-byte blocks and that padding errors are safely handled.
+Each AES step, such as key expansion, subsitution, and mixing are separated into their own function for comprehensibility.
+Lastly, using the official NIST test vectors show that the encryption and decryption results are accurate.

 ## To compile the program:
 ```
 g++ aes.cpp -o aes